anfederico/stocktalk/README.md

 1. Calculating established momentum indicators with stock historical data.
 2. Scraping social media websites and analzying social sentiment for a particular stock.

-Combinations of these tools can lead to substancial data that can be fed to machine learning classification algorithms.
+Using these tools can provide substancial raw data that can be fed to machine learning classification algorithms.